ojilles/jilles.net/_posts/2011-07-23-stamped-not-mashed-potatos.md

 After you have done the lot, sprinkle some oil on top:

-![Making it up with my potatos by giving them oil][ph5]
+![Making it up with my potatoes by giving them oil][ph5]

-And add more salt on top of the potatos, and your herbs.
+And add more salt on top of the potatoes, and your herbs.
 In the pictures you'll see me experimenting with red onions: you are advised to skip that as it doesn't work very well in the broiler.

-![Plate of crunched potatos][ph7]
+![Plate of crunched potatoes][ph7]

 ![Close up of a single crunched potato][ph9]

-After all this torture, the potatos still have one last step: the oven.
+After all this torture, the potatoes still have one last step: the oven.
 I usually put my oven on "broil" at around 200-220 degrees.
-Since the potatos are already "done" (through the boiling) it all really doesn't matter too much.
+Since the potatoes are already "done" (through the boiling) it all really doesn't matter too much.
-What you are looking for is to harden up the outsides, the jagged tops, the skins of the potatos.
+What you are looking for is to harden up the outsides, the jagged tops, the skins of the potatoes.
 This will make it really crunchy, while the inside is still nicely soft like a boiled potato.

-![Potatos in the oven, undergoing the last stage][ph10]
+![Potato's in the oven, undergoing the last stage][ph10]

 Just check the oven every few minutes till you are happy with the result.
 Here was mine: